DNWD843/jet-demo/README.md

 ### Available scripts
 `yarn run dev` or `npm run dev` - starts the project in dev mode with hot reload, it will be available at `http://localhost:8080/`

-To see the deployed project follow this <a href="https://dnwd843.github.io/jet-demo/" target="_blank" rel="noopener noreferrer">link</a>.
+To see the deployed project follow this [link](https://dnwd843.github.io/jet-demo/).